Moshiii/ai-chatbot/docs/PRD_A2A_ASYNC.md

 - [ ] **Task 2.3: Update Chat API to Use the Custom Provider**
   - [ ] Modify `app/(chat)/api/chat/route.ts` to use the new A2A custom provider when the "Python Agent (A2A)" model is selected.
-  - [ ] The route should expect an ACK from the agent and use the information to create an initial entry in the `tasks` table, as described in Section 10.3.
+  - [ ] When a planning request is received, the route should first create a `document` of `kind: 'canvas'`, then pass the `documentId` in the context of the message to the Python agent.

 ---

 #### **Phase 3: Refactor Frontend & API**

-_The goal of this phase is to adapt the frontend components to display data from the new `tasks` table._
+_The goal of this phase is to adapt the frontend components to display data from the new `documents` and `tasks` tables._

 - [ ] **Task 3.1: Create Task-Fetching API Route**
   - [ ] Create a new file: `app/api/tasks/[id]/route.ts`.